erineagloria/project_2/README.md

 ### Installation Instructions:

 ### Unsolved Problems/If I had more time:
--I would create a Business Admin account to create new companies/close accounts.
+-I would create a Business Admin account to create new users (companies) and close accounts.